thinkb4/a-walk-in-graphql/lessons/day_07/day_07.md

 }
 ```

-The invalid parent id was persisted —or not, GraphQL doesn't care— and the parent's record couldn't be retrieved during the subsequent query, but neither an error was thrown nor an invalid type was provided —since `parent` is nullable— and therefore the `data` node came along with no `error` sibling.
+The invalid parent id was persisted —or not, GraphQL doesn't care— and the parent's record couldn't be retrieved during the subsequent query, but neither an error was thrown nor an invalid type was provided —since `parent` is nullable— and therefore the `data` node came along with no `errors` sibling.

 - Is this an error?
 - who should take the responsibility for the inconsistency?